pycabook/pycabook/manuscript/part_2_the_clean_architecture/chapter_04_database_repositories.md

 This chapter concludes the overview of the clean architecture example.
 Starting from scratch, we created domain models, serializers, use cases, an in-memory storage system, a command line interface and an HTTP endpoint.
 We then improved the whole system with a very generic request/response management code, that provides robust support for errors.
 Last, we implemented two new storage systems, using both a relational and a NoSQL database.

 This is by no means a little achievement.
 Our architecture covers a very small use case, but is robust and fully tested.
 Whatever error we might find in the way we dealt with data, databases, requests, and so on, can be isolated and tamed much faster than in a system which doesn't have tests.
-Moreover, the decoupling philosophy allows us to provide support for multiple storage systems, but also to quickly implement new access protocols, or new serialisations for out objects.
+Moreover, the decoupling philosophy not only allows us to provide support for multiple storage systems, but also to quickly implement new access protocols, or new serialisations for our objects.